jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 :::caution

-Rule out the model of Intel processors that ending in "F", which means it has no integrated GPU.
+Do not use models of Intel processors ending with "F" - those do not have an integrated GPU.

 :::

-Best to check Quick Sync Video support via the [Intel ark website](https://ark.intel.com/content/www/us/en/ark.html) before buying a new GPU for hardware acceleration.
+Quick Sync Video support can be checked via the [Intel ark website](https://ark.intel.com/content/www/us/en/ark.html) prior to buying a new GPU suitable for hardware acceleration.

 ### Transcode H.264